 What is Ultherapy?

 Ultherapy is a treatment using focused ultrasound waves to tighten the skin and lift sagging muscle layers of the face, neck and décolletage.
-It can be used also to permanently reduce sweating under the arms (axilla hyperhidrosis) by 80% or more.
 Ultherapy works by pulsing ultrasound waves to various depths, based upon the desired results and the extent of ageing.
 This is usually 1.5mm, 3mm or 4.5mm.
 At the deepest levels it causes damage to the collagen around the muscles by generating heat.
 At the 3mm and 1.5mm levels it results in similar destruction to the dermal collagen.
 The body reacts to create inflammation and then replace the damaged collagen with new, tighter collagen.
 The result is a lifting effect to the treated area and a smoother, less wrinkled skin.
 It has no effect on pigmentation as would be seen with light devices that work in the more superficial layers of the skin.

 This state of the art technology is always advancing in its abilities and now can even be used to improve the appearance of skin in the elbow area, inner arms, inner thighs, abdomen and for "Butt Lifting".
 What is more, ARGERA's doctor, is always attending the updates so she has the latest in protocols to get the maximal results.

-Ultherapy has already achieved over a half a million treatments worldwide.
-Even the rich and the famous have had treatments, including Jennifer Aniston who has publically advocated for Ultherapy.
+Ultherapy has already achieved over a million treatments worldwide.
+Even the rich and the famous have had treatments, including Jennifer Aniston who has publically advocated for Ultherapy especially since she turned 50, and Christie Brinkley who is an Ulthera ambassador.

 In the USA the Ulthera is the only machine that has been approved by the FDA for non-invasive neck and brow lift, and is also approved for improvements in wrinkles and lines in the décolletage area.
 In fact the areas commonly treated by Ultherapy include brow, lower face, full face, neck and décolletage.
 It can reduce double chins.
 Ulthera is suitable for all skin types and ages since we continue to make collagen for our entire lives.